limesnake/How-to-deploy-t-pot/tutorial.md

 Add these inbound rules:
 <img width="1479" height="445" alt="image" src="https://github.com/user-attachments/assets/04f8b9bb-3516-4e3d-9a0e-12acd4bd2864" />

-## STEP 5: EStablish SSH connection
+## STEP 5: Establish SSH connection

 In the rules we should SSH into the vm through port 6425 rather then the common ssh port 22.
 You can either do this with the command